seniorcreative/panko/README.md

 ### Greetings

 This is my personal folio / pseudo consultancy side gig project.
-I made this with NextJS14 and tailwind.
-It has given me the opportunity to flex my FE coding muscles while I'm in transit.
+I made this with NextJS14=5 and tailwind.
-It's packed with a few little goodies like particles (css transitions), transitions (animeJS), SVG animations, a CMS with raw JSON, no-reload localization using context providers, font icons from google.
+It features with a few little goodies like particles, transitions (animeJS), SVG animations, a CMS with raw JSON, no-reload localization using context providers, font icons from google.
 It gets deployed with netlify.

 ---